vrtulka23/scinumtools/docs/source/solver/index.rst

 **Expression**

-  Expression class handles an expression string that is being parsed into tokens.
+  The expression class handles an expression string that is being parsed into tokens.

 **Tokens**